Is it illegal to drive while wearing headphones?

 Driving in headphones

-Despite the lack of an outright ban, however, motorists could still be found guilty of breaking road traffic laws by driving with headphones on.
+Despite the lack of an outright ban, though, motorists could still be found guilty of breaking road traffic laws by driving with headphones on.

 Rule 148 of the Highway Code states that motorists should ‘avoid distractions when driving or riding’.
 Included in the list of examples for distractions is ‘loud music’.